Canada-Alberta Productivity Grant

 Funding Available for Employee Training in Alberta

-The Canada-Alberta Job Grant is a training program where an employer applies on behalf of their present or future employees for eligible training costs.
+The Canada-Alberta Productivity Grant is a training program where an employer applies on behalf of their present or future employees for eligible training costs.
 Employers decide who gets training and what type of training may be needed for their employees.

 Funding provided by the Government of Canada through the Workforce Development Agreement.